PriyanshuMallick/B.Sc.CollegeCodeBasics/README.md

 ## 🤖 Feedback

-If you have any feedback, please reach out to me at links given below
+If you have any feedback, please reach out to me at the links given below

 ## 🔗 Get In touch